-The 46-credit Family Nurse Practitioner program can be completed in six semesters of part-time study or four semesters of full-time study.
+The 46-credit Family Nurse Practitioner program can be completed in six semesters.

 FNP candidates complete three semesters of nurse practitioner or physician preceptored clinical practice — one semester in association with the advanced health assessment course and two additional semesters in settings providing primary health care to families (adults and children).